Torulatar Bhoot: Plot

-A Group of people come to a village for picnic.
+A group of people come to a village for a picnic.
 They are the members of a voluntary organisation, Prerana.
-They come to know that before twenty years ago a young lady Torulata was killed in a pond of this village.
-Nowadays several teenagers drowned and later died in the same pond.
+They come to know that twenty years ago a young lady Torulata was killed in a pond of this village.
+Presently, several teenagers have drowned and later died in the same pond.
 Villagers think that the ghost of Torulata exists at the bottom of the pond and is responsible for the death of those teenagers.
 But what is the real incident?